demml/opsml/CONTRIBUTING.md

   2. Own Your Work
      * Creating a PR for `Opsml` is your first step to becoming a contributor, so make sure that you own your changes.
      * Our maintainers will do their best to respond to you in a timely manner, but we ask the same from you as the contributor.

+## Submitting issues/bugs

+We use [GitHub issues](https://github.com/thorrester/opsml/issues) to track bugs and suggested enhancements.
+You can report a bug by opening a new issue [new issue](https://github.com/shipt/opsml/issues/new/choose) Before reporting a bug/issue, please check that it has not already been reported, and that it is not already fixed in the latest version.
+If you find a closed issue related to your current issue, please open a new issue and include a link to the original issue in the body of your new one.
+Please include as much information about your bug as possible.

+## Suggesting enhancements

+You can suggest an enhancement by opening a [new feature request](https://github.com/shipt/opsml/issues/new?labels=enhancement&template=feature_request.yml).
+Before creating an enhancement suggestion, please check that a similar issue does not already exist.

+Please describe the behavior you want and why, and provide examples of how `Opsml` would be used if your feature were added.

 ## _Thank you!_